Introduction

 Direct Engine Support

-Users may also target an engine that directly supports instrumentation via the interface used by Whamm!
+Users may also target an engine that directly supports instrumentation via the interface used by Whamm

 .